People email me with all kinds of questions. These are the most frequent ones.

 Well, some of the recipes here are just unhealthy, period.
 Fried chicken?
 Seriously?

 It’s true.
-While I consider most of the recipes here as very healthy, I do include the occasional not-super-healthy recipe, and the reason is simple: this blog, in addition to being a public blog, is my cookbook.
-It is, in fact, the only cookbook I use when cooking for my family, and when I make a recipe that I like and want to make again, I include it here, even if it’s more of an occasional, carby, sugary indulgence.
+While I consider most of the recipes here as very healthy, I do include the occasional unhealthy recipe, and the reason is simple: this blog, in addition to being a public blog, is my cookbook.
+It is, in fact, the only cookbook I use when cooking for my family, and when I make a recipe that I like and want to make again, I include it here, even if it’s an occasional indulgence and not something I would make on a regular basis.
 If you come across one of these recipes, and object to it, simply ignore it and pick the ones you do approve of.

 Can you post a recipe for diet coke cake?